esparzagarza/projectmanagementscript/README.md

 ### About this App

--   A powerful tool for Task Management
+-   A powerful tool for Project/Task Management
 -   Easy coupling Script into Production Systems
 -   Programmed with clean code and maintainable functions
 -   Built-in unit test layer that verifies each function